statsbylopez/Probability/README.md

-# Probability
+# Statistics and Probability

-Homeworks, solutions, and readings for Michael Lopez's MA 204 course in **Probability**, Spring 2017 at Skidmore College
+Homeworks, solutions, and readings for Michael Lopez's MA 204 course during Spring 2017 at Skidmore College